Open Data Hub logo

 2. Click the name of the project that contains the workbench.

-3. If the status of the workbench is Running, skip to Step 4.
+4. If the status of the workbench is Running, skip to the next step.

 The Status column changes from Stopped to Starting when the workbench server is starting, and then to Running when the workbench has successfully started.